Skip to Content

 • Moisture issues are attracting insects

-• The previous occupants left behind conditions that promote infestations
+• Previous occupants left behind conditions that promote infestations

-Correcting these issues early prevents damage and ensures the home is safe, clean, and ready for move-in.
+Correcting these issues early helps prevent damage and ensures the home is clean, comfortable, and ready for move-in.

 New-Home Pest Treatment & Prevention Tips

-Before moving furniture and belongings inside, consider the following steps:
+Before moving furniture and belongings inside, consider these practical steps:

-• Inspect all storage areas—attics, crawlspaces, garages, basements, and under-sink cabinets.
+• Inspect storage areas: attics, crawlspaces, garages, basements, and under-sink cabinets.

-• Clean floors and cabinets before bringing in food items.
+• Clean floors and cabinets: before bringing in food and kitchen items.

-• Check for moisture issues such as leaks under sinks or behind appliances.
+• Check for moisture issues: leaks under sinks, dripping fixtures, damp crawlspaces, or poor ventilation.

 Pest Inspections for New Buyers in the Treasure Valley

 If you’re preparing to move into a new home or rental in the Boise metro area, a pest inspection provides peace of mind and helps prevent costly surprises.
-Whether the home is newly built, previously occupied, or recently vacant, early detection is the key to protecting your investment.
+Whether the home is newly built, previously occupied, or recently vacant, early detection is one of the best ways to protect your investment.